Continuing Education Activity

 A classic feature of the disorder is the presence of paired or aggregates of blackheads on the trunk, neck, upper arms, and buttocks.

 The diagnosis is made clinically, and the discharge should be cultured.
 Appropriate antibiotics should be started in the presence of putrid discharge.
 One should not wait for culture results before starting antibiotic therapy.

 The treatment of choice for acne conglobata is with the use of retinoids like isotretinoin for 20 to 28 weeks or in some cases even longer.
 Some experts even recommend the use of oral prednisone (1 mg/kg/d) for 14 to 28 days.
 Steroids have been shown to be effective when there are systemic constitutional symptoms such as general malaise, fever, weight loss, and anorexia.
 Topical retinoids are not as effective as oral retinoids.
 It is important not to administer retinoids to women of childbearing age in the absence of effective contraception as these drugs are known to be teratogenic.

 - Other options include the use of minocycline, tetracycline, or doxycycline.
 The tetracyclines should not be combined with oral isotretinoin because there is a real potential to induce pseudotumor cerebri.

-- In cases which are unresponsive to the above antibiotics, dapsone is an option.
+- In cases that are unresponsive to the above antibiotics, dapsone is an option.
 There are also case reports of treatment of acne conglobata with infliximab and carbon dioxide laser with or without isotretinoin.

 - Once the lesions have healed, dermal fillers can be used to improve the scars.
-Recently the FDA approved the use of the bovine collagen filler, Bellafill, for treatment of acne scarring.
+Recently the FDA approved the use of the bovine collagen filler, Bellafill, for the treatment of acne scarring.

-- Acne and suppurative hidradenitis ( PASH) syndrome
+- Acne and suppurative hidradenitis (PASH) syndrome

 Enhancing Healthcare Team Outcomes